The traveling salesman problem for lines, balls and planes: TSPN for unit disks and balls

 \subsection{Unit balls in $\RR^3$: an improved approximation}

-We need the following analogue of Lemma~\ref{L3}.
-The proof method is the same.
+We need an analogue of Lemma~\ref{lem:minkowski1}, specifically Lemma~\ref{lem:minkowski2} below; its proof works in the same way.
 Let $B(x)$ denote a ball of radius $x$.
 Let $G=(V,E)$ be a connected geometric graph in $\RR^3$ and let $L=\len(G)$.
 Let $C$ be the set of points at distance at most $x$ from the edges and vertices of $G$.
-Equivalently, $C=G+B(x)$ is the Minkowski sum of $G$ and $B(x)$.
+Equivalently, $C=G+B(x)$ is the Minkowski sum of $G$ and $B(x)$. \begin{lemma} $ \vol(C) \leq \pi x^2 L + \frac{4\pi}{3} x^3$.
+This bound cannot be improved. \end{lemma}